Arrive any time during the following time blocks:

 - Don’t eat before class.

-- Hydrate before class and not during, consuming water during class decreases the internal heat the the practice is meant to generate.
+- Hydrate before class but not during, consuming water during class decreases the internal heat the the practice is meant to generate.

 - Please arrive with a clean body, mat and clothing.
 Traditionally, students bathe before and after class.

-If you are new to the Mysore style of practice we request that you buy a “new student” Mysore pass.
-This pass will allow you to come to all Mysore classes for an entire month, as well as the Sunday led class, for only $99.
+If you are new to the Mysore style of practice we request that you buy a “$49/2 Weeks Unlimited Mysore Pass.”
+This pass will allow you to come to all Ashtanga/Mysore classes for two weeks, as well as the Friday and Sunday led classes, for only $49.
 Mysore style Ashtanga Yoga is not a practice that can be learned by coming to class only once a week, so we highly encourage students to take advantage of this style of practice and attend class no fewer than 3 times a week.

 The greatest benefit is achieved through consistent and dedicated practice.